dixon2678/el-rss/README.md

-# binanceapi-el
+# el-rss
-Simple EL script from Binance prices API to Google BigQuery
+EL from CoinTelegraph RSS feed to BigQuery table